 In the event of an emergency, you should always call 911.
 We are available when you need us; a medical answering service will connect you to our physicians should an issue arise outside of business hours that requires immediate attention.
 Multiple specialty surgeons are always available to ensure appropriate care is provided for our patients.

-An Orthopaedic Surgeon is a medical doctor who specializes in treating the musculoskeletal system, which includes bones, joints, muscles, ligaments, tendons, nerves, and sometimes even skin.
-After receiving an undergraduate degree, Orthopaedic Surgeons attend medical school for four years, where they learn about and do rotations in many different fields of medicine.
-Following medical school graduation, ortho residency programs are typically 5 years (1 year of general surgery; the subsequent 4 years specifically of orthopaedic surgery.)
-Many orthopaedic surgeons then continue their training in a 1-year Fellowship program to further specialize and hone their skills to an even greater extent.
+An orthopaedic surgeon is a medical doctor who specializes in treating the musculoskeletal system, which includes bones, joints, muscles, ligaments, tendons, nerves, and sometimes even skin.
+After receiving an undergraduate degree, orthopaedic surgeons attend medical school for four years, where they learn about and do rotations in many different fields of medicine.
+Following medical school graduation, ortho residency programs are typically 5 years (one year of general surgery; the subsequent four years specifically of orthopaedic surgery.)
+Many orthopaedic surgeons then continue their training in a one-year Fellowship program to further specialize and hone their skills to an even greater extent.

-A Podiatrist is a licensed Doctor of Podiatric Medicine (DPM).
+A podiatrist is a licensed Doctor of Podiatric Medicine (DPM).
 These physicians are devoted solely to the treatment of the foot, ankle, and related structures of the leg.
-Podiatrists go to medical school for the standard four years, and then train intensively for multiple years in residency.Capital Orthopaedics has 3 physicians who are DPM’s, and Dr. Lee, Dr. Frerichs, and Dr. Evans all trained in special residency programs that are surgically focused.
-Not all Podiatrists perform surgeries in the OR, but we are lucky enough to have all of ours double-board certified in foot and ankle surgery.
+Podiatrists go to medical school for the standard four years, and then train intensively for multiple years in residency.Capital Orthopaedics has two physicians who are DPM’s, and Dr. Lee and Dr. Evans both trained in special residency programs that are surgically focused.
+Not all podiatrists perform surgeries in the OR, but we are lucky enough to have all of ours board certified in foot and ankle surgery.

 The credentials “MD” stands for “medical doctor”, while “DO” stands for “doctor of osteopathy. ”The main difference between the two programs is thatMDs learn allopathic medicine, and DOs learn osteopathic medicine.
 According to the American Medical Association (AMA),osteopathic medicine was founded on the belief that all systems in the body are interrelated, while the allopathic approach focuses on scientifically diagnosing and treating the symptoms at-hand.
 Criteria to apply/get into MD and DO programs are virtually the same and the coursework between the programs is very similar.
 Both programs spend the first 12-24 months largely in the classroom, and nearly all remaining time in a clinical setting.The differences between the 2 types of physicians grow fewer as time goes on.
 They now use the same Match program for residency selection, take the same licensing exams, and fulfill the same roles.
 Today in America, 1 in 4 medical students attends a DO program.
 As time moves forward, physicians and patients alike seem to be less concerned about the credentials behind the name and more focused on the “Dr.” in front.